South America River Cruises

 - Amazon Boat Cruise - 6 Days

-- From the Inca Empire to the Peruvian Amazon with Galápagos Cruise
+- From the Inca Empire to the Peruvian Amazon with the Nazca Lines 2027

-Duration 8 days Destinations Cartagena, Gambote, Calamar, Santa Bárbara de Pinto, Mompos, El Banco, Magangué, Nueva Venecia, Barranquilla Age Range up to 90 year olds Operator AmaWaterways From
+Duration 8 days Destinations Cartagena, Gambote, Calamar, Santa Bárbara de Pinto, El Banco, Magangué, Nueva Venecia, Barranquilla Age Range Ages 12+ Operator AmaWaterways From

 The Aria Amazon's 7-night luxury voyage showcases South America's mighty river.
 Yarapa River's nocturnal wildlife, piranha fishing spots, and indigenous villages highlight the journey.
 Chef Schiaffino's acclaimed cuisine accompanies navigation between Iquitos and Nauta.

-Duration 16 days Destinations Lima, Iquitos, Nauta, Cusco, Urubamba, Sacred Valley, Ollantaytambo, Aguas Calientes, Machu Picchu, Moray Age Range up to 100 year olds Operator Uniworld Boutique River Cruise Collection From $14,499
+Duration 16 days Destinations Lima, Iquitos, Nauta, Cusco, Urubamba, Sacred Valley, Ollantaytambo, Aguas Calientes, Machu Picchu, Moray Age Range Ages 16+ Operator Uniworld Boutique River Cruise Collection From

 The Antonio Cesar sails from Manaus through Anavilhanas Archipelago.
 The Meeting of Waters, remote tributaries, and indigenous villages dot the route.
 Expert captains guide vessels through the Amazon's most spectacular waterways.

-Duration 6 days Destinations Manaus Age Range 6 to 70 year olds Operated in English, German, Portuguese, Spanish Operator Amazon Amazing Tours From
+Duration 6 days Destinations Manaus, Arquipélago das Anavilhanas Age Range Ages 6+ Operated in English, German, Portuguese, Spanish Operator Amazon Amazing Tours From

 What our customers ask about South America River Cruises